Marathon Oil: The Time To Take Some Profit Is Near (NYSE:MRO)

 Marathon Oil: The Time To Take Some Profit Is Near

-It is time to take some profit off and wait for a retracement.
+- It's time to take some profit off and wait for a retracement.

+- Looking for a helping hand in the market?
+Members of The Gold And Oil Corner get exclusive ideas and guidance to navigate any climate.
+Get started today »

 Investment Thesis

 The Texas-based energy explorer Marathon Oil Corp.
-(NYSE:MRO) released its third-quarter results on Nov.
+(NYSE:NYSE:MRO) released its third quarter results on Nov.
 4, 2020.
 MRO reported a third-quarter 2020 adjusted net loss per share of $0.28 per share, which was in-line with analysts' expectations.

 The weak oil and gas price realizations and lower oil and gas output were weighing heavily on the results despite better cost per Boe.